How Much Does it Cost To File Bankruptcy in California?**

 I am not saying that all lower-priced attorneys are incompetent and I’m not saying all high-priced attorneys are great.
 I’m merely saying that while the cost of hiring an attorney is certainly a relevant and important factor, your chief criteria for selecting an attorney should NOT be the price because there are many far more important factors, as explained below.

-My fees are not the lowest, and they are nowhere near the highest.
+My attorney fees are not the lowest, and they are nowhere near the highest.
 I charge the lowest amount possible to be able to give my clients the level of service that they deserve and which is necessary to accomplish their objectives.

 Based on the testimonials and reviews received from my clients over the past 20 years, I think I have been pretty successful with this.